blynkkk/blynkkk.github.io/mobile/eventor.md

 **Sketch:** [Eventor](https://github.com/blynkkk/blynk-library/blob/master/examples/Widgets/Eventor/Eventor.ino)

+**NOTE:** The timer widget rely on the server time and not your phone time.
+Sometimes the phone time may not match the server time.
 **NOTE** : Events are triggered only once when the condition is met.
 However there is one exclusion:
 Let's consider simple event as above ```if (temperature > 40) send notification ```.